18th – 26th November 2023, 5pm – 9pm

-We invite anyone with a window to create a display which we hope will light up Devizes.
-See the map grown on the Window Wonderland website.
-We are pleased to say that Window Wanderland can still go ahead despite the national lockdown.
-We would like to remind people to stay safe and social distance when walking the route.
+Anyone with a window can create a display which we hope will light up Devizes.
 Make sure you wrap up warm, get out and enjoy the change of window scenery.

 Devizes is putting on a Window Wanderland and you want to take part?
 Wanderful!
 Welcome aboard.